aotearoan/angular-fullpage/projects/aotearoan/angular-fullpage/README.md

 * define _url_ which is both the fullpage section element id and the url fragment set when navigating to a section.
 * _active_ is set by the fullpage component when the active section changes
 * _sectionChange_ is a callback which will notify you of a section change from within the component by emitting the new url/fragment.
 This can be useful when implementing a section navigation menu.
+* _pageTop_ set this to true for the top page section and navigation will not use the fragment e.g. the url will be / instead of /#section-a

 Add the full page component to the template